 New growth markets: What works in one place will not work in another.
 Rapidly evolving infrastructure, economic thresholds, and consumer behavior in emerging economies will drive product and process innovations required for success and local innovations.

-Core vs. context: Now, more than ever, high-tech enterprises need to focus on what they do best: understand the market and build for the future.
+Core vs. Context: Now, more than ever, high-tech enterprises need to focus on what they do best: understand the market and build for the future.
 For the rest, there are partners — whether it’s product assembly, third-party logistics, or payroll.
-This helps reduce capital expenditure, addresses variability of business, and ensures that the focus stays where it should – on the core.
+This helps reduce capital expenditure, addresses the variability of business, and ensures that the focus stays where it should – on the core.

 Supply chain complexity: Outsourced manufacturing bases, forecasting demand, exponential SKU growth, and a global customer base are variables that add to the challenging task of managing an increasingly complex high-tech supply chain.
-But this supply chain also holds the key to customer satisfaction, inventory turns, and most importantly: operational effectiveness.
+But this supply chain also holds the key to customer satisfaction, inventory turns, and, most importantly: operational effectiveness.

-Continuous evolution of technology: Sociotechnological forces like the shift from desktop to mobile computing, the emergence of developing economies, the personalization of customer engagements, and increasing bandwidth have created an enormous opportunity for high-tech enterprises to innovate their business models, product lines, and customer service processes.
+The continuous evolution of technology: Sociotechnological forces like the shift from desktop to mobile computing, the emergence of developing economies, the personalization of customer engagements, and increasing bandwidth have created an enormous opportunity for high-tech enterprises to innovate their business models, product lines, and customer service processes.

 Product engineering is the new shop floor: For traditional manufacturing companies, addressing efficiency and quality issues through lean and Six Sigma was the norm.
 High-tech companies face a new normal – their ‘shop floor’ comprises product engineering divisions spread across the globe.
-To enhance throughput of products and new intellectual property, the way forward is to create collaboration platforms, build reusability, and use standard operating tools and procedures.
+To enhance the throughput of products and unique intellectual property, the way forward is to create collaboration platforms, build reusability, and use standard operating tools and procedures.